Mintbase/Grants-Program/applications/stable-asset.md

 cBTC is an implementation of the core algorithm and used to prove our concept in Ethereum.
 The StableAsset will be a full-fledged asset protocol with the following anhancements:

-* Stable Asset is a Substrate module in Polkadot ecosystem;
+* Stable Asset is a Substrate module in Mintbase ecosystem;
 * Stable Asset is a generic asset module which allows anyone to create synthetic value peg asset with integrated swap and saving functionalities;
 * Stable Asset provides complete and flexible asset management solutions which is currently not available in acBTC.